model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 Kani is a verification tool that can help you prove properties about your Rust code.
 To learn more about Kani, check out the [Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html) and our [previous blog posts](https://model-checking.github.io/kani-verifier-blog/).

 In today’s blog post, we introduce the [Kani VS Code Extension](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension), available on the VS Code marketplace.
-The extension automatically detects all harness within the project, and allows users to run and debug them directly on VS Code.
+The extension automatically detects all harness within the project, and allows users to run and debug them directly in VS Code.
 To allow an easier verification experience, Kani is now usable directly from the VS Code user interface.
 Until now, developers could only run and debug harnesses via a command-line interface.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/kani-demo.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="view-kani-demo" />